-Important information This booklet is intended for use by people who wish to understand more about Tachycardia.
+Important Information This booklet is intended for use by people who wish to understand more about Tachycardia.
 The information within this booklet comes from research and previous patients' experiences.
 The booklet offers an explanation of Tachycardia and how it is treated.
 This booklet should be used in addition to the information given to you by doctors, nurses and physiologists.
 If you have any questions about any of the information given in this booklet, please ask your nurse, doctor or cardiac physiologist.
-Heart attack A medical emergency in which the blood supply to the heart is blocked, causing serious damage or even death of heart muscle Tachycardia Fast heart rate, more than 100 beats per minute Ventricles The two lower chambers of the heart.
-The right ventricle pumps blood into the lungs and the left ventricle pumps blood around the body Ventricular Fibrillation (VF) A fast, dangerous heart rhythm which causes the heart to stop pumping effectively.
-This rhythm needs an electrical shock to stop it and return the heart back to a normal rhythm.
-A cardiac arrest can soon follow if the rhythm is not treated quickly VentricularTachycardia (VT) A fast rhythm which causes the heart to pump less efficiently, and can lead to dizziness, fainting and unconsciousness.
-If not treated with medication or an electric shock, the rhythm can lead to VF The normal electrical system of the heart The heart has its own electrical conduction system.
+The normal electrical system of the heart The heart has its own electrical conduction system.
 The conduction system sends signals throughout the upper (atria) and lower (ventricles) chambers of the heart to make it beat in a regular, coordinated rhythm.
 The conduction system consists of two areas called nodes that contain conduction cells and special pathways that transmit the impulse.
 The normal heartbeat begins when an electrical impulse is fired from the sinus node (SA node), in the right atrium.
-The sinus node is responsible for setting the rate and rhythm of the heart and is therefore referred to as the heart's 'pacemaker'.
+The SA node is responsible for setting the rate and rhythm of the heart and is therefore referred to as the heart's 'pacemaker'.
 The electrical impulse fired from the SA node spreads throughout the atria, causing them to contract and squeeze blood into the ventricles.
 The electrical impulse then reaches the atrioventricular node (AV node), which acts as a gateway, slowing and regulating the impulses travelling between the atria and the ventricles.
 As the impulse travels down the pathways into the ventricles the heart contracts and pumps blood around the body.
 The cycle then begins all over again.
 The normal adult heart beats in a regular pattern 60-100 times a minute; this is called sinus rhythm.
 The heart and normal conduction

-© 2012 Arrhythmia Alliance Arrhythmias are disorders of your heart's electrical system whereby there is a change in the regular beat of your heart.
-Sometimes if the conduction pathway is damaged, becomes blocked, or if an extra pathway exists, the heart's rhythm changes.
+© 2025 Arrhythmia Alliance Arrhythmias are disorders of your heart's electrical system whereby there is a change in the regular beat of your heart.
+Sometimes if the conduction pathway is damaged or becomes blocked, or if an extra pathway exists, the heart's rhythm changes.
 The heart may beat too quickly (tachycardia), too slowly (bradycardia) or irregularly, which may affect the heart's ability to effectively pump blood around the body.
 These abnormal heart rhythms are known as arrhythmias.
 Arrhythmias can occur in the atria or the ventricles.
 Arrhythmias may occur at any age and are most often a nuisance rather than a serious problem.
 What happens in the heart to cause an arrhythmia?

 Any interruption in the heart's electrical system can cause an arrhythmia.
-For example, an irregular heartbeat may begin with an abnormal impulse in a part of the heart other than the normal pacemaker (the sinus node); or the sinus node may develop an abnormal rate or rhythm.
+For example, an irregular heartbeat may begin with an abnormal impulse in a part of the heart other than the normal pacemaker (the SA node); or the SA node may develop an abnormal rate or rhythm.
 What can trigger an arrhythmia?

 Common causes of arrhythmias include electrical variations that people are born with, which may only become a problem in adult life.
-Although there is usually an underlying physical reason causing the irregular heartbeat, some triggers include stress, caffeine, alcohol, diet pills, and cough or cold medicines.
+Certain triggers can include stress, caffeine, tobacco, alcohol, diet pills, and cough or cold medicines, but there is usually an underlying physical reason for it.
 If your heart tissue is damaged as a result of acquired heart disease such as myocardial infarction (heart attack) or congenital heart disease you may also be at risk of developing arrhythmias.
-In rare cases, it may be that doctors cannot identify a cause of their arrhythmias.
+In rare cases, it may be that doctors cannot identify a cause of your arrhythmias.
 How do I know what kind of arrhythmia I have?